BadTime: An Effective Backdoor Attack on Multivariate Long-Term Time Series Forecasting: Experiments

 \subsection{Ablation Analysis}

-In this subsection, we conduct a series of ablation studies to evaluate the individual contribution of each key design in our proposed method.
-We consider 5 ablation experiments for 5 novel designs in \name and evaluate them on the ETTh1 dataset and the TimesNet model.
-The following will explain the variants of its implementation: \begin{enumerate} \item \textbf{w/o-PSS (Poisoned Sample Selection):} We removed the contrastive-guided sample selection strategy and randomly selected poisoned samples. \item \textbf{w/o-GAT (GAT-Based Poisoned Variable Selection):} We replaced the GAT-based poisoned variable selection with random selection. \item \textbf{w/o-Lag (Lag-Aware Trigger Positioning):} We replaced our lag-aware trigger insertion strategy with two alternatives: random insertion (w/o-Lag) and fixed insertion at the input sequence end (Input End). \item \textbf{w/o-Opt (Optimized Trigger):} We disabled the trigger optimization mechanism and used either fixed initialized triggers (InitOnly) or fixed random (RandOnly). \item \textbf{w/o-CustomObj (Customized Objective):} We replaced our customized optimization objectives in Eq. \ref{OptimizationM} and \ref{OptimizationT} with the standard backdoor training objective in Eq. \ref{ConO}. \end{enumerate}
+In this subsection, we conduct ablation studies to evaluate the individual contribution of each key design in \name.
+We consider 5 ablation experiments for 4 data poisoning designs and the custom multi-objective loss in \name and evaluate them on the ETTh1 dataset and the TimesNet model.
+The following will explain the variants of its implementation: \begin{enumerate} \item \textbf{w/o-HPSS (Hybrid poisoned sample selection):} We removed the contrastive-guided sample selection strategy and randomly selected poisoned samples. \item \textbf{w/o-GAT (GAT-based poisoned variable selection):} We replaced the GAT-based poisoned variable selection with random selection. \item \textbf{w/o-Lag (Lag-aware trigger positioning):} We replaced our lag-aware trigger insertion strategy with two alternatives: random insertion (w/o-Lag) and fixed insertion at the input sequence end (Input End). \item \textbf{w/o-Opt (Optimized trigger):} We disabled the trigger optimization mechanism and used either fixed initialized triggers (InitOnly) or fixed random (RandOnly). \item \textbf{w/o-CustomObj (Customized objective):} We replaced our customized optimization objectives in Eq.~\ref{OptimizationM} and \ref{OptimizationT} with the standard backdoor training objective in Eq.~\ref{ConO}. \end{enumerate}